MICHELE NORRIS, Host:

 GANZ: We know how CDs, cassettes and mp3s are made and reproduced because we can do all those things at home.
 But vinyl is a little bit of a mystery.

-Mr. WILL SOCOLOV (Owner, EKS Manufacturing): Here, you have a normal regular pressing plant.
+WILL SOCOLOV: Here, you have a normal regular pressing plant.

 GANZ: The machines at EKS have been around since the 1960s, and nobody makes them any more, which means that when something breaks, Socolov has two choices: get a new part specially made or cannibalize an old machine.